python/cpython/Doc/library/pickle.rst

    The argument *file* must have two methods, a read() method that takes an integer argument, and a readline() method that requires no arguments.
 Both methods should return bytes.
 Thus *file* can be an on-disk file object opened for binary reading, a :class:`io.BytesIO` object, or any other custom object that meets this interface.

-   Optional keyword arguments are *fix_imports*, *encoding* and *errors*, which are used to control compatibility support for pickle stream generated by Python 2.x.
-If *fix_imports* is true, pickle will try to map the old Python 2.x names to the new names used in Python 3.x.
-The *encoding* and *errors* tell pickle how to decode 8-bit string instances pickled by Python 2.x; these default to 'ASCII' and 'strict', respectively.
+   Optional keyword arguments are *fix_imports*, *encoding* and *errors*, which are used to control compatibility support for pickle stream generated by Python 2.
+If *fix_imports* is true, pickle will try to map the old Python 2 names to the new names used in Python 3.
+The *encoding* and *errors* tell pickle how to decode 8-bit string instances pickled by Python 2; these default to 'ASCII' and 'strict', respectively.
+The *encoding* can be 'bytes' to read these ß8-bit string instances as bytes objects.

    .. method:: load()